 2.Developing:

-To teach to formulate the objectives of the lesson, to use the subject language, to correctly express one's thoughts;
+Learn to formulate lesson goals, use subject language, and correctly express your thoughts;

 Develop search and information skills: work with textbooks;

-Develop educational and organizational skills: organize yourself to complete the task, exercise self-control and introspection of educational activities;
+Develop educational and organizational skills: organize yourself to complete a given task, exercise self-control and self-analysis educational activities;

-To form a cognitive interest in the subject through the use of non-standard forms of education and the creation of a situation of success;
+To create cognitive interest in the subject through the use of non-standard forms of teaching and creating a situation of success;

-To form a culture of communication, a stable positive attitude towards kindness, as a valuable attitude towards the living world;
+To form a culture of communication, a stable positive attitude towards kindness as a value-based attitude towards the living world;

 Develop the habit of disciplined behavior, instill the ability to act according to conscience;

-To instill love for wildlife, to form a stable positive attitude towards every living organism on Earth
+To instill a love for living nature, to form a sustainable positive attitude towards every living organism on Earth

 Cognitive UUD:

-Learn, search and highlight the necessary information in the text;
+Learn, search and highlight necessary information in the text;

-Describe, on the basis of an illustration or a proposed plan, the studied objects and phenomena of wildlife, highlight their main essential features, highlight the new;
+Describe, based on an illustration or a proposed plan, the studied objects and phenomena of living nature, highlight their main essential features, highlight new;

 Use textbook dictionary